 National Fraud Initiative

-The National Fraud Initiative (NFI) matches electronic data held by public and private sector organisations to prevent and detect fraud.
+The National Fraud Initiative (NFI) matches electronic data held by public and private sector organisations to prevent and detect fraud and error.

 What is data matching?